Demographics of Eritrea

 Sources disagree as to the current population of Eritrea, with some proposing numbers as low as 3.6 million and others as high as 6.7 million.
 Eritrea has never conducted an official government census.

 The nation has nine recognized ethnic groups.
-Of these, the largest is the Tigriniya, who make up 50% of the population; the Tigre people, who also speak a Semitic language, constitute around 30% of residents.
+Of these, the largest is the Tigrinya, who make up around 50% of the population; the Tigre people, who also speak Semitic languages, constitute around 30% of residents.
 Most of the rest of the population belong to other Afro-Asiatic-speaking communities of the Cushitic branch.
 Additionally, there are a number of Nilo-Saharan-speaking ethnic minorities and other smaller groups.

-The two most followed religions are Christianity (47%-63% of the total population) and Islam (37%-52%).
+The two most followed religions are Christianity (47%-63% of the total population) and Islam (52%).